sgessesse/Respiratory-Disease-Classification/README.md

 - `requirements.txt`: Dependencies required *only* for running the prediction app.
 - `Dockerfile`: Configuration for building the Docker image for deployment.

+### EDA (`EDA/`)
+- `EDA_Images.ipynb`: Jupyter Notebook containing Exploratory Data Analysis (EDA) performed on the input chest X-ray images.
+This includes visualizations and analysis of image characteristics and class distributions.

 ---

 ## Dataset